Fermain/-mollify/README.md

 Mollify, divided into various packages within a Lerna monorepository, primarily consists of the LMS and CLI.
 These modules empower users to manage their content efficiently and transform it into a navigable webpage.

-### Mollify LMS Package
+### Mollify LMS

-The Mollify LMS package is the frontend of the Mollify project, constructed using Sveltekit, TypeScript, Tailwind, Skeleton UI, and MDsveX.
+The Mollify LMS package is the frontend of the Mollify project.
 The aim is to convert markdown content into an accessible website, enabling users to navigate, search, and bookmark content effectively, along with additional feature integration.
 The ultimate goal is to allow users to install the LMS package, migrate their existing content or create new, and finally, present it as a website.

 ### Mollify CLI Package